 Exercise may help you feel better and strengthen your muscles.
 It also may improve your immune system, which can help you fight infection.

 Make sure to talk with your doctor before you start your exercise program, especially if you haven't been active for a long time.

 Walking is a good way to get aerobic exercise.
 Start slowly if you haven't been active.
 Try 20 minutes a day or two 10-minute walks.
 Slowly increase your time.
 Try to walk as often as you can.

 Weight lifting also can build your strength.
 Again, talk to your doctor first, and ask how to start a program that works for you.
 If you can't get to a gym, you can use soup cans or other things around the house as weights.

 Competitive sports do not pose a risk of spreading HIV to other athletes or coaches.
 In sports in which exposure to blood can occur, the risk of spreading HIV is very small.
 But if a person, HIV-infected or not, starts to bleed, he or she should leave the game, and the wounds should be covered before the person returns.

 If you are not already taking antiretroviral medicines, your doctor may want you to start.
 You may need medicines that increase your appetite or help with nausea.

-For men, hormones, such as testosterone, and anabolic steroids, may be used to help build muscle.
+For men, hormones, such as testosterone, and anabolic steroids, such as nandrolone, may be used to help build muscle.
 For both men and women, growth hormone may be used.